-SMILE is the latest advance in refractive eye surgery, designed to treat a multitude of refractive errors such as myopia, hyperopia, presbyopia, and astigmatism.
+It is designed to treat a multitude of refractive errors such as myopia, hyperopia, presbyopia, and astigmatism.
 The procedure is known to be ‘gentle’ and involves using a femtosecond laser to create a corneal lenticule which is extracted whole through a small incision without the use of an excimer laser.
-It is reported to achieve effects similar to laser-assisted in situ keratomileusis (LASIK) with excellent post-operative outcomes.

 LASIK is the most common type of refractive eye surgery.
 It uses a laser to reshape the cornea and correct vision.
 During the procedure, a thin flap is created on the cornea, and a laser is used to remove some of the underlying corneal tissue to change its shape.
 The flap is then repositioned, and the cornea heals on its own.